Integreight/1Sheeld-Android-SDK/README.md

 }
 ```

-or replace 1.0.0 with the version you wish to use.
+You can replace 1.0.0 with the version you wish to use.
+(Review the [releases page](https://github.com/Integreight/1Sheeld-Android-SDK/releases) to know the version numbers of the old releases.)

 Then initialize the SDK in the onCreate() method of your application class or main activity.